zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

 zone, along with the NS records for the delegation.

-For the secure delegation to work, at least one DS record must match a DNSKEY record in the child zone ([RFC 4035], section 5).
+For the secure delegation to work, at least one DS record must match a DNSKEY record in the child zone ([RFC 4035][RFC 4035#5], section 5).
 Each DS record should match a DNSKEY record in the child zone.
 More than one DS may match the same DNSKEY.
-The DNSKEY that the DS record refer to must be used to sign the DNSKEY RRset in the child zone ([RFC 4035], section 5).
+The DNSKEY that the DS record refer to must be used to sign the DNSKEY RRset in the child zone ([RFC 4035][RFC 4035#5], section 5).

-The DNSKEY that the DS record refer to must have bit 7 set in the DNSKEY RR Flags ([RFC 4034], section 5.2).
+The DNSKEY record that the DS record refer to must have bit 7 ("Zone Key flag") set in the DNSKEY RR Flags ([RFC 4034][RFC 4034#5.2], section 5.2).

+Bit 15 ("Secure Entry Point flag") on a DNSKEY record signals that it is meant to be a KSK and pointed out by a DS record.
+It is noted if the DNSKEY record that the DS points at does not have that flag set ([RFC 4034][RFC 4034#2.1.1], section 2.1.1).

 ## Inputs